AuthorizeNet/sdk-ruby/README.md

 ````
 ### Charging a Credit Card and redirect back if Transaction Declined

-If you want your application to redirect back to and have your application inform users that something has gone wrong their transaction was declined use this approach.
+If you want your application to redirect back and have your application inform users that something has gone wrong their transaction was declined use this approach.
 ```ruby
   require 'rubygems'
   require 'authorizenet'